-Voluntee rs risk discomfo rt from cold weather, wind and rain. that all clean-up hosts to be First Aid trained. • You should ensure access to a First Aid kit if you are hosting a public clean-up • Volunteers instructed to wear warm and waterproof clothing, If under 18's are present, parent or guardian should supervise closely.
+Voluntee rs risk discomfo rt from cold weather, wind and rain. • We recommend that all clean-up hosts to be First Aid trained.
+You should ensure access to a First Aid kit if you are hosting a public clean-up Volunteers instructed to wear warm and waterproof clothing, thick socks and sturdy boots Volunteers instructed to avoid areas where debris could come loose, i.e. trees, poorly maintained structures in high winds If lightning occurs, workers and volunteers are instructed to cease using litter pickers and stop the event Volunteers instructed to warm up and stretch prior to event during cold weather and to pay particular attention not to overexert themselves in order to avoid back injury.
+If under 18's are present, parent or guardian should supervise closely.
 Organiser to shorten event duration due to conditions.
 Organiser to cancel event if weather is extreme.
-JWL /RS On the day Vehicle s on roads and in car parks Voluntee rs risk injury through contact with moving vehicles Children to remain under supervision and in sight of a responsible adult at all times, preferably by a parent or guardian.
-POSTERS AT ENTRANCES TO THE VILLAGE TO REQUEST DRIVERS: PLEASE DRIVE CAREFULLY Eve nt orga niser On the day

-Electric Electroc where vehicles maybe present.
+JWL /RS On the day Vehicle s on roads and in car parks Voluntee rs risk injury through contact with moving vehicles • Children to remain under supervision and in sight of a responsible adult at all times, preferably by a parent or guardian.
+Children not to pick litter from the road but to remain on pavements and paths Prior to event, the organiser to advise volunteers on areas POSTERS AT ENTRANCES TO THE VILLAGE TO REQUEST DRIVERS: PLEASE DRIVE CAREFULLY Eve nt orga niser On the day where vehicles maybe present.
 Briefing to include warning on roads, speed limits and any known hazards Briefing to include warning to always focus when crossing streets and be aware of surroundings at all times Be aware of any vehicle, potentially trying to park, maintain vigilance, give warning to others of approaching vehicles Volunteers advised that they must not work on roads or on roadside verges.
-Absolutely no litter- picks to take place near railway lines or on bridges Tabards or hi-vis to be worn at all times Always assume Seek medical JWL On fences ution, shock Always assume electric fences are live.
+Absolutely no litter- picks to take place near railway lines or on bridges Tabards or hi-vis to be worn at all times Electric fences Electroc ution, shock Always assume electric fences are live.
 Warn volunteers not to touch electric fences.
-Flease also report the incident to Enquiries@Keep BritainTidy.org /RS the day Collecti on of litter - manual handlin g Workers and voluntee rs risk injuries or back pain from handling heavy loads Volunteers instructed not to over-fill bags or try to carry heavy items.
-Volunteers advised to be aware of their own limitations by the event organiser during the briefing and not lift heavy items found during the clean up Organiser to ensure this is covered in the safety briefing delivered ahead of the clean up starting.
-JWL /RS On the day
+Pleas repo incid Enqu Brita c medical JWL htion where opriate. se also rt the ent to uiries@Keep inTidy.org On the day Collecti on of litter - manual handlin g Workers and voluntee rs risk injuries or back pain from handling heavy loads instructed not to ensure over-fill bags or try cover to carry heavy safet items. deliv aniser to JWL ure this is /RS ered in the ty briefing ered ahead e clean up ing.
+On the day

-Collecti Voluntee Volunteers with preexisting injuries are not to lift bags or heavy items No more than one bag at a time to be carried Under 18's are always supervised by a parent or guardian.
+• Volunteers with pre- existing injuries are not to lift bags or heavy items No more than one bag at a time to be carried Under 18's are always supervised by a parent or guardian.
 Only organisers / volunteers trained in safe manual handling procedures offer guidance for safe lifting practices and reducing/removing common hazards and risks (reducing load weight, postural advice when lifting, handling asymmetrical loads, grip, other environmental factors, carry distance, obstacles en-route).
 Volunteers advised on safe manual handling practices.
-If too heavy to handle, leave the object in place and report it to the organiser to arrange removal by the council.
-Volunteers Organiser to Organiser aniser to JWL On on of litter - toxic material s / hazard ous chemic als rs risk coming into contact with toxic or hazardo us material. instructed to never to approach suspicious looking containers with or without hazard warning badges. • Any suspicious drums, materials or containers with contents not containers containe tact the ironment ency Pollution line (Tel 0800 2453) if poicious or sibly eardous rels, tainers or erials are the day
+If too heavy to handle, leave the • handling practices.
+If too heavy to Collecti on of litter - toxic material s / hazard ous chemic als Voluntee rs risk coming into contact with toxic or hazardo us material. • Volunteers instructed to never to approach suspicious looking containers with or without hazard warning badges.
+Any suspicious drums, materials or containers with contents not identifiable to be left untouched and Organiser to contact the Environment Agency Pollution Hotline (Tel 0800 7312453) if suspicious or possibly hazardous barrels, containers or materials are found.
+JWL /RS On the day